 - Aim for your breakfast to be about 25% protein, 25% carbohydrates, and 50% vegetables and/fruit.

-Here are some examples of healthy choices to try:
+Here are some examples of some healthy breakfast choices:

-- A portion of fruit with plain yoghurt and wholegrain toast.
+- A portion of fruit with plain yogurt and wholegrain toast.

-- Muesli (low added sugar) with yoghurt and chopped nuts and fruit.
+- Muesli (low added sugar) with yogurt and chopped nuts and fruit.

-- A boiled egg with whole grain soldiers and a piece of fruit.
+- A boiled egg with wholegrain soldiers and piece of fruit.

 - Porridge made with water or semi-skimmed milk, topped with nuts, seeds and berries.

 A healthy breakfast will provide you with important nutrients including calcium, iron and B vitamins, as well as energy, protein and fibre.
-It can help you to maintain energy levels and improve concentration and mood; so make sure you get the best possible start to the day.
+It can help you to maintain energy levels and improve concentration and mood.
+So make sure your breakfast gives you the best possible start to the day.

 Click here to work out your BMR (Basal Metabolic Rate).
 This will give you an estimate of how many calories your body burns a day at rest and can help you monitor calorie intake e.g. you should have at least 25% of these calories for breakfast.